-A nice, accurate detail clearly visible in the larger copy of this photo is the decal on the side indicating a vehicle provided by the United States under the Mutual Defense Assistance Program (MDAP).
-(See a closer view of an MDAP sticker in a James Kraft photo taken in Vietnam, 90K JPEG.)
+A nice, accurate detail clearly visible here is the sticker on the side indicating a vehicle provided by the US under the Mutual Defense Assistance Program.
+(See a full-size reproduction of the clasped hands sticker on CJ3B.info, 130K PNG).

 Other small details include the Willys "factory to farm" dash plate (50K GIF), diamond-pattern step, tailgate chains and rear bumperettes.

 But a common mistake with CJ-3B models is the incorrect earlier style of rear seat, which should have a solid back panel.